Presenting the four selected artists for hotel generation ’20…

 Working closely with arebyte’s team, four shortlisted digital artists from regional UK cities are provided with professional guidance, studio visits, critical feedback and general mentoring in producing a proposal for an exhibition based on arebyte’s 2020 theme Systems.

-From the open call we shortlisted four artists: Radley Cook (Penzance), Sarah Danaher (Leicester/Leeds), Kate Frances Lingard (Glasgow/Blackpool), and Georgia Tucker (Birmingham).
+From the open call we shortlisted four artists: Radley Cook (Penzance), Ronnie (formerly known as Sarah) Danaher (Leicester/Leeds), Kate Frances Lingard (Glasgow/Blackpool), and Georgia Tucker (Birmingham).
 The artists receive a stipend for the research and development stage of their proposal lasting roughly three months.
 Working closely with the arebyte team, the shortlisted four are being provided with professional guidance, studio visits, critical feedback, and general mentoring and assistance in producing a proposal for an exhibition.

 Meet the artists